mm3509/b9122/3-assignments/assignment-2/README.md

 f(x, A) = A[0] + A[1] * x + A[2] * x^2 ... + A[n] * x^n
 ```

+This function takes two arguments: a number for `x` and a list of polynomial coefficients for `A`; and returns a number with the value of that polynomial at `x`.

 Implement strict defensive programming, assuming that anyone may call your function with arguments that are invalid for a mathematical polynomial calculation (but without worrying about physical limits, like the maximum number for a float).

 Implement a first simple version of the function to pass the doc-tests.
-Then implement the second version, with suffix `_fast`, with [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_algorithm) to pass speed (linear complexity instead of quadratic complexity).
+Then implement the second version, with suffix `_fast`, with [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_algorithm) to implement with linear complexity instead of quadratic complexity.

 In either function, you may not use built-in fast functions like `sum()` or `np.sum()`.